 TUNED BY THE CALLS THEMSELVES

-Richmond's iteration came from listening — to idle moments, to anonymous callers, to orders that almost did not make it.
-We worked with Ram to turn observed call behavior into product behavior.
+Richmond's setup came from listening — to idle moments, to anonymous callers, to orders that almost did not make it.
+We worked with Ram to adjust the system based on what real callers were actually doing.

 THE CALLS TOLD US WHAT TO BUILD